 If you are experiencing technical problems with the forum, please post in Website Feedback, not in TNF.
 You may find that your problem has already been reported by members using other parts of the website - and perhaps a 'fix' may even have been posted.
 If you can't find a solution, it will help the techies if you can provide as much detail as possible - particularly the operating system and browser you are using - in your opening post.

 These rules are not challenges but rather boundaries.
-We didn't make them up because we were bored, we came up with them after five years of running what is the busiest and largest motor sport forum on the Internet and they still stand after more than fifteen.
+We didn't make them up because we were bored, we came up with them after five years of running what is the busiest and largest motor sport forum on the Internet and they still stand after more than twenty.
 So don't test us: we really do know by now what we're doing.
 Having said that, know that you can always - ALWAYS - contact one of the moderators by PM and offer advice, feedback, criticism or just make an inquiry.

 Your attention is drawn to the general terms and conditions for this website, to which you consented when you registered, particularly clause 3 'Prohibited Use' and clause 4 'User-generated Content', and also to this announcement, which, although it quotes a previous version of the terms and conditions dating back to AtlasF1 days, remains substantially in force - at least in spirit.